easeaico/pulse-go/docs/Methodology/CardiovascularMethodology.md

 Where &alpha;<sub>1</sub> , &alpha;<sub>2</sub> , *n<sub>1</sub>*, and *n<sub>2</sub>* are shape parameters used to determine the distribution of the double Hill function. *T* is the cardiac cycle time period and *t* is the current time within the cardiac cycle.

-The relationship between the elastance and compliance in the engine is shown in @equationref {ComplianceandElastance}.
+The relationship between the elastance and compliance in the engine is shown in @figureref {ComplianceandElastance}.

 @htmlonly
 <center>